joelguittet/mender-mcu-client/README.md

 The mender-mcu-client library tries to be very light in order to be used on most projects wanted to have over-the-air updates.
 The library mainly rely on the presence of an RTOS to have thread, semaphore and memory allocation support.

-Additionally, an IP interface is required because communications are done using HTTPS protocol, however it is possible to have an abstraction for example using a WiFi module connected to the MCU with a serial interface and using AT commands.
+Additionally, a TCP/IP interface is required because communications are done using HTTPS protocol, however it is possible to have an abstraction for example using a WiFi module connected to the MCU with a serial interface and using AT commands.

 And finally, 4kB of storage should be reserved to save client private and public keys used for authentication with mender server, plus OTA ID and artifact name to be deployed when an update is done (this is used internally to perform OTA report to the server).